Trek Kurdistan – Zagros Mountain Trail

 Altitude: 1300m

-This the final leg of the journey.
-After an early start you will begin your steep ascent up to the base camp of Iraq’s highest mountain, Mount Halgurd.
 Passing Waterfalls, streams and meadows filled with wildflowers this is will be the perfect place to end your Kurdish adventure.

 Altitude: 2500m

-Return to Erbil for return flight.
+Transfer to airport for departure flight.

 End of Trip.